jannesbrunner/lecture-devops-app/doc/setup-terraform.md

 - - type `terraform workspace new production` (local terraform version)
 - - type `docker-compose -f deploy/docker-compose.yml run --rm terraform workspace new prod` (docker version)

+## Optional
+- You can update project meta data in [variables.tf](../deploy/variables.tf) if you want to.
+- these variables and tags data get attached to all created resources in AWS for easy management.